 Take home is, I don’t have any beef per se with the energy drink/shot category of products, but I also don’t see them as a value for the money spent considering what you get, and I don’t like the taste of most of them (which admittedly is a subjective experience) and for me, they don’t make sense to spend money on.

 Cost effective Caffeine

 OK, so coffee is great stuff, but does not deliver the true caffeine experience, and energy drinks are, in my view, an overly expensive and unneeded method of getting caffeine.
 What next?
-A product called Fein came on my radar a few months back while at a show.
+A product called Fein came on my radar a while back while at a show.
 I asked for some samples, tried it, and liked it It’s simplicity at its best: an inexpensive, essentially tasteless, easy to use way of getting pure caffeine when I want it—and it has zero calories and no artificial ingredients.
-It comes in a tiny packet of powder which can be used when and where I need it.
-At less then .50 cents per serving for a 75mg dose of caffeine that I can put into whatever I want, it’s a winner in my view.
+It comes in a tiny packet of powder which can be used when and where I need it, and it was inexpensive to boot.
+Unfortunately, Fein is no longer for sale it appears, but there’s other caffeine products out there for cost effective caffeine.

 Effective doses of caffeine varies widely with people, so some experimentation is needed.
 One study showed that a dose of pure caffeine as low as 12.5mg—in regular caffeine users—improved mental function.
 Generally speaking, for those who have been exposed to caffeine before – which is most human beings on the planet – 75 to 100mg is a good starting dose in my experience.
 Those particularly sensitive to stimulants, might try 25-50mg to start.